 Tacoma is home to fantastic museums focusing on the Pacific Northwest.
 You’ll find lovely parks for picnics and outdoor fun with the family, including Point Defiance Park.
 And if you love old cars, don’t miss the LeMay Car Museum and some beautiful old classics.

 Hike through old-growth forests, visit historic sites, and marvel at some incredible glassworks by glass artist Dale Chihuly: Tacoma is calling!
-Pack your bags and start planning your trip with this comprehensive guide to the best places to visit in Tacoma, WA.
+Pack your bags and start planning your trip with this comprehensive guide to the coolest places to visit in Tacoma, WA.

 Point Defiance Zoo & Aquarium